opa334/ChOma/README.md

 ChOma is a simple library for parsing and manipulating MachO files and their CMS blobs.
 Written for exploitation of [CVE-2023-41991](https://support.apple.com/en-gb/HT213926), a vulnerability in the CoreTrust kernel extension.

 The library works primarily on iOS binaries, and should work on macOS binaries too, but this is not guaranteed.
-It's written entirely in C, so it's both fast and portable to iOS (for TrollStore or similar apps) as well as most other devices - however, due to the fact that it is in C, a malformed MachO could cause a memory fault, so I cannot guarantee that this parser will work correctly for such binaries.
+It's written entirely in C, so it's both fast and portable to iOS (for TrollStore or similar apps) as well as most other devices - however, due to the fact that it is in C, a malformed MachO could cause a fault, so we cannot guarantee that this parser will work correctly for such binaries.

 Thin MachO binaries that are built for ARMv7, or FAT binaries with ARMv7 slices, are currently unsupported for parsing.
-More handling of such files is planned, but full ARMv7 support is not planned at the moment.
+Support for parsing such binaries is not currently planned for the future, as modern iOS devices do not support executing ARMv7 binaries.

 ## Usage

-To use the library, you can either compile with `make all`, to have an executable that demonstrates the abilities of this library, or you can simply drop the header files and their relevant `.c` files into your project folder and just include the ones you need.
+To use the library, you can compile with `make all`.
+This will produce the `choma_cli` executable that demonstrates the abilities of this library, and then `libchoma.a` and `libchoma.dylib` which can be linked to your own project.

-Use `getPreferredSliceIndex(MachO *macho)` to get the index of the preferred architecture slice in a FAT MachO.
-This is the slice that will be executed by the host device if you were to run the binary.
-If you're using a thin MachO, this function will just return index 0, or -1 if the architecture does not match.
+## Terminology
+Inside ChOma, there are a few terms that are used to describe various parts of the MachO file.
+These are:
+- **FAT** - represents a FAT MachO file (a MachO file that contains multiple slices, which are each a MachO file for a different architecture).
+- **MachO** - represents either a single-architecture MachO file, or a slice of a FAT MachO file.

+## Underlying mechanisms
+ChOma uses the `MemoryBuffer` structure to provide a unified way to read, write, shrink and expand data buffers, that works across both files and memory.
+Each `MemoryBuffer` has a `context` field that determines whether the functions interpret it as a `BufferedStream` object (for regular memory buffers) or as a `FileStream` object (for files).

+Each `MemoryBuffer` object contains function pointers for reading, writing, retrieving the size, expanding, shrinking and then soft or hard cloning.
+You can inspect these inside [`src/MemoryBuffer.h`](src/MemoryStream.h), and can see how they are used by looking at how we manipulate MachO files across the library.

 ## Relevant MachO File Structures